Go to

 deC: and transmission for example of hepatitis by non sterile (sterile) needle is possible,

 [ww.
 No case has ever been documented.
-In Sweden in the 80s during a wide breakout in the country some hep was blamed on artists using a common sponge and bucket technique, cleaning without changing the water.
-This is not a danger since Swedish health care promptly stopped the bucket-washing.
+In Sweden in the 80s during a wide breakout in the country some Hep was blamed on artists using a common sponge and bucket technique for cleaning without changing the water.
+Swedish health care promptly stopped the bucket-washing.
 The NYC case in 1950s cited below, again during a wide outbreak, was falsely blamed on tattooing according to a NYC Council person which led to the NYC ban in 1959.]

 deC: and also the inks can be infected